Kenneth Lee Gallery

 All these methods are non-destructive and support the 16 bit color space.

-Toning our images in Photoshop, we can use any printer or paper we like.
-We can split-tone with an unlimited number of shades.
-Digital toning can replace earlier approaches like Quadtone RIP and Piezography, which by comparison are limited and cumbersome.
-With digital toning, there is no need for a dedicated printer, special inks, custom profiles, etc.
+Toning our images in Photoshop we can multi-tone with an unlimited number of shades.
+Digital toning can replace printer-centric approaches like Quadtone RIP and Piezography, which by comparison are limited and cumbersome.
+With digital toning, there is no need for a dedicated printer, proprietary inks, special cartridges, custom profiles, etc. Because we tone the image itself, there is actually no need to print at all... unless we want to.

 The Fastest Method: Color Fill Layer